Tam Makers is a community of makers, teachers and students in Marin County.

 Geo has been making and tinkering with things all his life.
 He has two teaching credentials: Mathematics, and Industrial and Applied Technology.
 He has been a licensed general building contractor since 1980.

 He teaches woodworking, architectural design, engineering design, and mathematics to teenagers at Tamalpais High School.
 He also runs an adult woodworking program at the Tam High through TUHSD Community Education.

-Fabrice is a multimedia innovator who creates unique experiences to inform and engage communities through digital and physical media.
+Fabrice is a multimedia innovator who creates unique experiences to inform and engage communities through art, media and technology.

 He has led the development of many pioneering products in education, news and entertainment, working with innovators such as Apple, Macromedia and Wikipedia.
-He is a founder and a lead designer at Pataphysical Studios, an art collective where he created many maker art pieces and ‘wonderboxes’, some of them built in our makerspace.
+He is a founder and a lead designer at Pataphysical Studios, an art collective where he created many interactive art pieces, some of them built in our makerspace.

-Here are some of our teachers at Tam Makers.
+Here are some of our teachers and team members at Tam Makers.

-Chelsea is an active member and associate teacher at Tam Makers.
+Chelsea is an active member and teacher at Tam Makers.
 Originally from New York, Chelsea learned to love laser cutting at the SUNY College of Environmental Science and Forestry at Syracuse University.
 She currently works full time in downtown Mill Valley at RHAA Landscape Architects as a landscape designer.
 Outside of the office she can be found pouring concrete, making miniatures, woodworking, gardening, and of course, laser cutting.